 • Tort law

-You can work at your own pace.
-But, the online learning course is broken into seven modules, with one study module per week.
+The online learning course is broken into seven modules, with one study module per week.
 Deadlines are flexible, and the course is completely online.
 A free certificate is available upon completing the class.

 17. Yale University’s Moral Foundations of Politics

-• The social contract
+• Social contract

 • Utilitarianism